}

 👉 But then, after all, what is the actual color of the dress?
 Blue and black.

-The explanation?
-Our brain is an expert at interpreting the world based on assumptions.
-When an image has ambiguous lighting (and this one was captured with a phone under uncertain light conditions), the brain has to decide: “Is it in shadow or under direct light?”
+The explanation?Our brains are adept at interpreting the world based on assumptions.
+When an image has ambiguous lighting (and this was captured with a mobile phone, in uncertain light conditions), the brain has to decide: “is it in the shade or in direct light?”

 Depending on the answer, it compensates the colors differently: